Scottish Dog Breeds

 Marloe, a fluffy Golden Retriever puppy, sits side ways looking towards camera in a field of long grass

 This incredibly popular breed was originally bred for use during wildfowl hunting.
-As their name suggests, they are excellent at retrieving and were first used to retrieve the game from both water and land in the 19th Century.
+As their name suggests, they are excellent at retrieving and were used to retrieve the game from both water and land in the 19th Century.
+Now a lot of them happily retrieve your slippers for you!

 Bearded Collie